mheadd/task-tests/README.md

 First, set up a cloud.gov [service account](https://cloud.gov/docs/services/cloud-gov-service-account/) and generate credentials.

-Store the values for `CF_USERNAME`, `CF_PASSWORD`, `CF_ORG`, and `CF_SPACE` as environmental variables in Travis.
+Store the values for `CF_USERNAME`, `CF_PASSWORD` (which are generated in the previous step), `CF_ORG`, and `CF_SPACE` as environmental variables in Travis.

 ![Store your values as environmental variables in Travis](images/vars.png)

-The `docker run` command in the `.travis.yml` file passes variables to the `entrypoint.sh` file in the Docker container.
+The `docker run` command [in the `.travis.yml` file](https://github.com/mheadd/task-tests/blob/master/.travis.yml#L8) passes variables to the `entrypoint.sh` file in the Docker container.
 Change the placeholders with the following values:

 * `your-app-name` - the app that you want to run a task on (note, this can be any app in your org/space)
 * `your-task` - the task you want to run
 * `your-task-name` - the name of the task

+The task you run could be a command (e.g., "rails app:sessions:sweep"), or you could invoke a script (e.g., "./my-task.sh") that has been deployed as part of the app you want to run the task on.
+The choice is yours.

-To set your task to run at specified intervals, you can use the [cron feature fo Travis](https://docs.travis-ci.com/user/cron-jobs/).
+To set your task to run at specified intervals, you can use the [cron feature of Travis](https://docs.travis-ci.com/user/cron-jobs/).